-STU DENT: emp Before this evaluation is attempted, the student must have completed independently at least 3 gastric empty-imaging studies under the supervision of a technologist.
+Before this evaluation is attempted, the student must have completed independently at least 3 gastric empty-imaging studies under the supervision of a technologist.
 The technologist evaluating the student should circle the performance level for each item.

-PAT IENT CARE: 1.
-Verify patient identification and written orders for study Met Not met Not applicable 2.
-Communicate with patient (including procedure explanation) Met Not met Not applicable 3.
-Obtain appropriate history Met Not met Not applicable 4.
-Administer dose (solid or liquid) Met Not met Not applicable 5.
-Provide appropriate patient care Met Not met Not applicable 6.
-Assist in patient transfer Met Not met Not applicable 7.
-Provide safe and dignified environment Met Not met Not applicable 8.
-Discharge the patient Met Not met Not applicable INS TRUMENTATION: 9.
-Calibrate camera for radionuclide Met Not met Not applicable 10.
-Choose and install correct collimator Met Not met Not applicable 11.
-Set acquisition parameters correctly Met Not met Not applicable 12.
-Enter patient information Met Not met Not applicable 13.
-Operate camera efficiently Met Not met Not applicable PER FORM GASTRIC EMPTY IMAGE: 14.
-Remove attenuating objects Met Not met Not applicable 15.
-Wait appropriate time prior to image Met Not met Not applicable 16.
-Position patient correctly Met Not met Not applicable 17.
-Compensate for positioning problems Met Not met Not applicable 18.
-Place detector at surface of patient Met Not met Not applicable 19.
-Perform image efficiently Met Not met Not applicable CON MPLETING THE GASTRIC EMPTY SCAN: 20.
+PATIENT CARE: 1.
+Verify patient identification and Met Not met written orders for study 2.
+Communicate with patient Met Not met (including procedure explanation) 3.
+Obtain appropriate history Met Not met 4.
+Administer dose (solid or liquid) Not met Met 5.
+Provide appropriate patient care Met Not met 6.
+Assist in patient transfer Met Not met 7.
+Provide safe and dignified environment Met Not met 8.
+Discharge the patient Met Not met INSTRUMENTATION: Calibrate camera for radionuclide 9.
+Met Not met 10.
+Choose and install correct collimator Met Not met 11.
+Set acquisition parameters correctly Not met Met 12.
+Enter patient information Not met Met 13.
+Operate camera efficiently Met Not met PERFORM GASTRIC EMPTY IMAGE: 14.
+Remove attenuating objects Met Not met 15.
+Wait appropriate time prior to image Met Not met 16.
+Position patient correctly Met Not met 17.
+Compensate for positioning problems Met Not met 18.
+Place detector at surface of patient Met Not met 19.
+Perform image efficiently Met Not met

+COMPLETING THE GASTRIC EMPTY SCAN.

+COMPLETING THE GASTRIC EMPTY SCAN: 20.
 Process and label the image correctly Met Not met Not applicable 21.
 Present study to supervisor Met Not met Not applicable 22.
-Prepare room for next patient Met Not met Not applicable RAD NATION / BIOHAZARDS: 23.
+Prepare room for next patient Met Not met Not applicable RADIATION / BIOHAZARDS: 23.
 Observe precautions throughout study Met Not met Not applicable